manoharan-lab/holopy/docs/source/tutorial/fit_tutorial.rst

 Finally, we can adjust the parameters of the sphere in order to get a good fit to the data.
 Here we adjust the center coordinates (x, y, z) of the sphere and its radius, but hold its refractive index fixed.
+By default :func:`.fit` will adjust all parameters, so we can omit the argument if that is what we want.

 ..  testcode::